Term: Yearlong 2021–22, September 7–May 27

-This course is a robust, thorough investigation into the major areas of life science following a path laid out in the course text and supplemented with demonstrations, projects, and activities.
+This course is a robust, thorough investigation into the major areas of life science.
 General Biology, by Heather Ayala and Katie Rogstad, Novare Science & Math, is an inspiring and engaging text that speaks to students through quality language and thorough explanations.
-It begins with the characteristics of all living organisims ad the chemistry behind their life functions then delve into the wonders of the cell and how it is structured and created to thrive and multiply.
-The second half of the text examines the unique features of the different kingdoms and their phyla and how the organisms very in form and function.
+It begins with the characteristics of all living organisms ad the chemistry behind their life functions then delves into the wonders of the cell and how it is structured and created to thrive and multiply.
+The second half of the text examines the unique features of the different kingdoms and their phyla and how the organisms vary in form and function.
 This culminates with an intensive chapter on human organ systems and the incredible being made in the image of God.
 An additional chapter is devoted to ecology, populations, communities, and environments where living organisms exist.
-Lastly, historical and current theories of macroevolution and microevolution, and mechanisms of speciation are addressed in the concluding chapter.
-A repeated theme is emphasized throughout the course: science is not the business of proclaiming truth, but rather creating hypotheses and then conducting experiments which either support or oppose those hypotheses.
+Lastly, historical and current theories of macroevolution and microevolution, and mechanisms of speciation, are addressed in the concluding chapter.
+A repeated theme is emphasized throughout the course: science is not the business of proclaiming truth but rather of creating hypotheses and then conducting experiments that either support or oppose those hypotheses.

 Class time will be devoted to the discussion of reading assignments and practice questions, explaining complicated concepts, conducting laboratory exercises, contemplating current events in biology, instilling good skills in scientific exploration and experimentation, learning quality techniques for documenting observations, and reviewing topics.
 The Novare curriculum targets the idea of mastering the material and bringing an end to the cram-pass-forget cycle so common in science curriculums today.

 Parental Involvement: Parents are expected to support their student of biology in several ways.
-They are exptected to:
+They are expected to:

 - obtain the proper supplies required